remi-rc/pyTTRPGsimulator/README.md

 The code is far from being perfect, and currently has many limitations that I will be working on, with your help (see the How to Contribute section below).

 1. The code is tailored for fights between "sword and board" characters, without really accounting for range weapons or spells during combat (even though range weapons and spells are implemented within the code already).
 2. Reactions are not implemented yet.
+A "Trigger" class should be created to handle more generally the case when things happen upon certain events.
 3. An extension of the theater of the mind system to account for positioning would be a great addition to the gaming aspect of the simulator.
-4. A more general approach to buffing / debuffing actors with Traits is required, in order to ease the implementation of features that can change almost every aspect of the game mechanics.
-For instance, using the Impact weapon property, a Heavy Hit is increased by one.
-This cannot yet be implemented seemlessly, because the heavy hit bonus of 1 was hard coded.
-5. Examples and tutorials are still sparse.
+4. Examples and tutorials are still sparse.
-6. Commenting of the code should be improved, giving examples within class definitions for example.
+5. Commenting of the code should be improved, giving examples within class definitions for example.

 # How to Contribute